Fort VII

-Fort VII, officially Konzentrationslager Posen (renamed later), was a Nazi German death camp set up in Poznań in German-occupied Poland during World War II, located in one of the 19th-century forts circling the city.
+Fort VII, officially Konzentrationslager Posen (renamed later), was a Nazi concentration camps set up in Poznań in German-occupied Poland during World War II, located in one of the 19th-century forts circling the city.
 According to different estimates, between 4,500 and 20,000 people, mostly Poles from Poznań and the surrounding region, died while imprisoned at the camp.

 Camp establishment

 The decades-old Fort VII (also known as Fort Colomb from 1902 to 1918) was one of the ring of defensive forts built around the perimeter of Poznań by the Prussian authorities in the late 19th century, in the second stage of their Festung Posen plan.
 It was built in 1876–1880 (with improvements in 1887–1888).
 At present, it stands in the western part of the city, on today's ul.
 Polska in the Ogrody neighbourhood, part of Jeżyce district.
 In the interwar period it was used for storage purposes.